4 Limbs: Clinical

 A2.5 Describe the main vessels and nerves supplying the foot and digit(s).

-A2.6 Describe laminitis, navicular syndrome, and common foot disorders in bovine; identify the related anatomical structures.
+A2.6 Describe laminitis and navicular syndrome in equine and common foot disorders in bovine; identify the related anatomical structures.

 From Application 3: